flutter/website/flutter-for-android.md

 user interacts with it, for example) it’s stateful.

 Let's take a look at how you would use a StatelessWidget.
 A common StatelessWidget is a Text widget.
-If you look at the implemtnation of the Text Widget you'll find it subclasses a StatelessWidget
+If you look at the implementation of the Text Widget you'll find it subclasses a StatelessWidget

 <!-- skip -->